 Coconut Sugar: this is a lower-glycemic, lower histamine sweetener that adds a mild toasty flavor to the final lychee mocktail.
 For a more liquid alternative, try my allulose simple syrup.

-Step 1.
-Peel your litchi fruits and remove the seeds, saving the insides in a separate bowl and set aside.
+Step 1) Peel your litchi fruits and remove the seeds, saving the insides in a separate bowl and set aside (images 1 & 2).

-Step 2.
-Pour the coconut milk and coconut sugar in your blender and blend for 10-15 seconds, to dissolve sugar.
+Step 2) Pour the coconut milk and coconut sugar into your blender and blend for 10-15 seconds to dissolve the sugar (images 3 & 4).

-Step 3.
-Add the ginger & lychee fruits, and blend all together for 30 to 60 seconds, until completely macerated.
+Step 3) Add the ginger & lychee fruits, and blend all together for 30 to 60 seconds, until completely macerated (images 5 & 6).

-Step 4.
-Pour the mixture through a sieve to get out any bits of ginger, coconut, and lychee, and serve over ice.
+Step 4) Pour the mixture through a sieve to get out any bits of ginger, coconut, and lychee (images 7 & 8), and serve over ice.

 Fresh, Frozen, or Canned?: you can use any form of lychee that you tolerate, but if you have histamine issues and use the canned stuff, then I recommend trying just one or two fruits before making the lychee mocktail with them.